k1941996/Sublime-Text-Auto-Install/README.md

 # Sublime-Text-Auto-Install
 Install Sublime Text With a Simple script on Linux systems.

-Download
-Change permissions using : chmod +x sublime.sh
+Download and Change permissions using : chmod +x sublime.sh

 ******************